aws/copilot-cli/site/content/docs/manifest/environment.en.md

 <span class="parent-field">http.public.</span><a id="http-public-certificates" href="#http-public-certificates" class="field">`certificates`</a> <span class="type">Array of Strings</span>
 List of [public AWS Certificate Manager certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) ARNs.
 By attaching public certificates to your load balancer, you can associate your Load Balanced Web Services with a domain name and reach them with HTTPS.
-See the [Developing/Domains](../developing/domain.en.md#use-domain-in-your-existing-validated-certificates) guide to learn more.
+See the [Developing/Domains](../developing/domain.en.md#use-domain-in-your-existing-validated-certificates) guide to learn more about how to redeploy services using [`http.alias`](./lb-web-service.en.md#http-alias).

 <span class="parent-field">http.</span><a id="http-private" href="#http-private" class="field">`private`</a> <span class="type">Map</span>
 Configuration for the internal load balancer.